Deltares/CanOpenFEWS/README.md

 This collaborative configuration initiative was started by a collaboration of researchers, engineers and end-users from:
 - Deltares (the Netherlands) and Deltares USA
 - SWFT Response / University of Calgary via [Dave Casson](mailto:davecasson@swftresponse.ca)
-- several Canadian partners and Delft-FEWS users.
+- Several Canadian partners and Delft-FEWS users.

 We especially would like to thank the Alberta River Forecast Center and the City of Calgary Water Resources department for feedback and contributions.
 Also special thanks to Rob Chlumsky of [Heron Hydrologic](https://heronhydrologic.ca/) for providing the base Raven model and description.